 2. Countries that are Not Members of the Hague Convention

 Countries that are not part of the Hague Convention do not recognize an apostilled FBI background check.
 In these countries, other methods must be utilized to fulfill the background check requirements.
 Some options include obtaining a local background check from the destination country or obtaining a background check from another country that is accepted by the destination.
 In some cases, a local or international criminal background check may be required to meet the destination country’s requirements.
+Travelers may also need to navigate requirements across multiple jurisdictions, as each country may have different legal standards and processes for background checks.
 It is crucial to thoroughly research and comprehend the specific requirements of the country you are traveling to in order to ensure compliance.

 Fun fact: As of 2023, there are approximately 120 countries that are not members of the Hague Convention.